-In late April 2017, Shedd Aquarium’s conservation research team and citizen scientists traveled to Andros Island in the Bahamas to study the endangered Andros Island rock iguana (Cyclura cychlura ssp. cychlura) as part of a long-term research study on the species.
+In late April 2017, Shedd Aquarium’s conservation research team and community scientists traveled to Andros Island in the Bahamas to study the endangered Andros Island rock iguana (Cyclura cychlura ssp. cychlura) as part of a long-term research study on the species.
 With the objective of finding iguanas, assessing their health, tagging them and releasing them to their respective habitats, the group of scientists obtained unique slow-motion footage that shows off the animals’ speed and strength.

 On the trip, which took place from April 23 - 28, 2017, the group captured, assessed and released 56 iguanas.
 Some animals were new to the study while others were animals first assessed in the early 2000s.